GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/5bde.md

 <a href="/pages/join.md">Contact a Recruiter</a>
 </div>
 <br>
 While all GSDF units can operate anywhere in Georgia, the Vikings Area of Responsibility (AOR) covers a very large portion of the state.
-Drawing a loop including Carrollton, Lagrange, Columbus, Cordele, Hinesville and Augusta just about encompass the entire area.
+A loop including Carrollton, LaGrange, Columbus, Cordele, Hinesville and Augusta would encompass nearly the entire area.
 With such a large geographic span to cover we have more than one drill station to work with.
 Our primary drill stations are shown below.

 <table>